Tori DellaPeruta

-Victoria Marie DellaPeruta (born March 21, 2004) is a professional soccer player who plays as a forward for Serie A Femminile club Fiorentina.
-Born in the United States, she has represented Italy at youth international level.
+Victoria Marie DellaPeruta (born March 21, 2004) is a professional soccer player who plays as a forward for Vrouwen Eredivisie club Feyenoord.
+Born in the United States, she is a youth international for Italy.
+She played college soccer for the North Carolina Tar Heels.
+She was named the USA Today national high school player of the year in 2021.

-DellaPeruta signed with Pomigliano at the age of 17 before playing college soccer for the North Carolina Tar Heels.
+DellaPeruta made her Serie A Women debut with Pomigliano at age 17 in 2022.
+She then played two seasons for the North Carolina Tar Heels before returning to Italy with Sampdoria in 2024.
+Roma then acquired her but she remained at Sampdoria on loan and then signed with Fiorentina in 2025.

 Early life

 DellaPeruta was born in Atlanta, Georgia, to Barbara and Adam DellaPeruta, and has an older sister, Talia, who is also a soccer player.
 Her grandmother is from Pescara and her grandfather from Naples.
-She was originally a goalkeeper but moved to midfield at age five.
-She played club soccer for United Futbol Academy up to age 12, Tophat Soccer Club from 2018 to 2020, and UFA again from 2020 to 2022.
-She committed to the University of North Carolina as a high school freshman in 2019.
+Initially a goalkeeper, she began playing as a midfielder at age five.
+She played club soccer for United Futbol Academy until age 12, then spent two years with Tophat SC, before returning to UFA.
+She committed to the University of North Carolina as a high school freshman.

-DellaPeruta played her only year of high school soccer at West Forsyth High School as a junior in 2021, leading the team to a 19–2 record, and set a school season record with 54 goals.
-She scored the lone goal of the GHSA Class 7A final to beat undefeated Lambert and secure West Forsyth's first state title.
-She was recognized as a United Soccer Coaches All-American and the USA Today Girls Soccer Player of the Year.
+DellaPeruta played one season of high school soccer at West Forsyth High School during her junior year in 2021.
+She scored a school record 54 goals while leading the team to a 19–2 record and their first state championship.
+In the GHSA Class 7A final, she scored the only goal of the match against previously undefeated Lambert.
+Following the season, she was named a United Soccer Coaches All-American and the USA Today Girls' Soccer Player of the Year.
 She graduated early from high school in December 2021, intending to enroll at North Carolina in the spring, but instead began looking to play in Italy when she received her Italian passport the same month.

 Pomigliano

 After high school, 17-year-old DellaPeruta tried out for Serie A Femminile club Pomigliano during the 2021–22 season.
-She spoke little Italian and her coach and teammates little English, but she was signed to the first team ten days into training.
-On her debut as a halftime substitute, she scored the 2–1 game winner against Empoli on January 22, 2022.
-She made her first start in a 1–0 win over Internazionale on March 6 and stayed in the starting lineup for the rest of the season.
-On May 14, when Pomigliano needed to win the last game of the season to prevent relegation and trailed Napoli 1–0 at halftime, DellaPeruta equalized in the 61st minute to start a 3–1 comeback victory.
-She had four goals in nine appearances for the club.
+She spoke little Italian, and her coach and teammates little English, but signed with the first team ten days into training.
+She made her debut on January 22, 2022, scoring the 2–1 winner as a halftime substitute against Empoli.
+She scored again the following game against Roma.
+On March 6, she made her first start in a 1–0 win over Internazionale and stayed in the starting lineup for the rest of the season.
+On May 14, needing Pomigliano to win their season finale to avoid relegation, she scored the second-half equalizer against Napoli to spark a 3–1 comeback victory, securing their place in the top flight.
+She scored 4 goals in 9 appearances for the club.

-North Carolina Tar Heels
+College career

-After her stint with Pomigliano, DellaPeruta played two fall seasons for the North Carolina Tar Heels in 2022 and 2023.
+After her stint with Pomigliano, DellaPeruta played two seasons for the North Carolina Tar Heels in 2022 and 2023.
 She had 8 goals in 40 appearances (19 starts), missing a few games each year to play with the Italian youth national team.
 Her sister, Talia, was her teammate both seasons.